 2016-17 . . .
 The Aldergrove Kodiaks finished the regular season with an impressive record of 36-7-0, winning the PJHL regular season title by nine points.
 Their success continued into the playoffs where they lost only twice in 14 games and claimed the third PJHL Championship in their history, defeating the Delta Ice Hawks in the final series.
 Kodiaks forward Eric Callegari won the PJHL scoring title with 73 points and also took home the MVP award.

 2014-15 . . .
-The North Vancouver Wolf Pack won their first ever Shaw Conference Championship and defeated the Mission City Outlaws, who also had claimed their first conference title, four games to two in the PJHL Championship series.
-It was North Vancouver’s first league championship in their seven year history.
+The North Vancouver Wolf Pack won their first-ever Shaw Conference Championship and defeated the Mission City Outlaws.
+They also had claimed their first conference title, four games to two in the PJHL Championship series.
+It was North Vancouver’s first league championship in their seven-year history.
 Troy Kaczynski won the league scoring title by ten points over Bryce Pisiak and took home the MVP award.
 Both players scored more than 40 goals.

 2013-14 . . .
-The Richmond Sockeyes and Aldergrove Kodiaks finished 1-2 in the regular season standings, and dominated their respective Conferences, before meeting in an epic seven game Championship series.
+The Richmond Sockeyes and Aldergrove Kodiaks finished 1-2 in the regular season standings, and dominated their respective Conferences, before meeting in an epic seven-game Championship series.
 In the Finals, the Kodiaks fell behind three games to one before rebounding with three straight wins to take their second PJHL title in five years.
-Stephen Ryan was the first forty goal scorer in more than a decade and took home MVP honors.
+Stephen Ryan was the first forty-goal scorer in more than a decade and took home MVP honours.

 2008-09 . . .
 The Aldergrove Kodiaks and Squamish Wolf Pack joined the PIJHL, growing the league to ten teams which were divided into the Tom Shaw and Harold Brittain Conferences.
 The Richmond Sockeyes dominated the regular season standings and breezed through the playoffs losing only one game on their way to their fourth league championship.
 Grandview’s Bill Smith led the league in scoring and was named Most Valuable player.